rerenoob/readings/Measure What Matters.md

 enhance the effect of OKRs, we use Conversation, Feedback, and Recognition (CFR) to continuously help employees get better.
 This takes place as 1-1s with direct reports on a weekly basis.

+## 1-1 Things to Focus on in Conversations

+1. Goal settings and reflections

+How best to align OKRs to organizational goals.

+2. On-going progress updates

+What's working well and what's not working well?

+3. 2-way coaching

+What does the manager need to improve for better decision making?
+How does the IC reach his/her potentials?

+4. Career Growth

+Develop skills, recognize opportunities, expand the employee's view of the organization

+5. Lightweight performance review

+What has the employee accomplished since the last meeting?